Technology / Networking

 Follow us

-The quick definition: Subnetting is the process of taking a network and splitting it into smaller networks, known as subnets.
+Quick Definition: Subnetting is the process of taking a network and splitting it into smaller networks, known as subnets.
 It's used to free up more public IPv4 addresses and segment networks for security and easier management.

-A quick rundown of IP addresses and binary
+A Quick Rundown of IP Addresses and Binary

-To understand subnetting, you should first understand the decimal and binary structure of an IP address.
+To understand subnetting, you should first understand an IP address's decimal and binary structure.

 Let's start with the basics.
 Here's what an IP address looks like: 192.168.1.20